How to improve your gut health

 4. Consider an enzyme or probiotic

 While you can’t ‘supplement away’ issues with the foundation of your health (i.e. a healthy diet and lifestyle), taking a probiotic or digestive enzyme may be a welcome support.
 Some individuals can find benefit from digestive enzymes which aid the body’s natural ability to breakdown proteins, fats and carbohydrates, while probiotics can support a healthy balance of beneficial bacteria.

-There are plenty of foods that contain natural enzymes such as bananas, papaya and pineapple, while things like kefir, sauerkraut, yogurt and tempeh offer a source of probiotics.
+There are plenty of foods that contain natural enzymes such as bananas, papaya and pineapple, while things like kefir (check out our recipes here), sauerkraut, yogurt and tempeh offer a source of probiotics.
 If you are interested in considering a supplement, speak to your dietitian or nutritionist for advice on the right one for you.

 All health content on olivemagazine.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 Any healthy content featured by olive is provided as a suggestion of a general balanced diet and should not be relied upon to meet specific dietary requirements.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.